Luotianyi-0712/MikuSB/README.md

 ## Legal Disclaimer
 MikuSB was developed for educational and research purposes.
-- This project is not affiliated with or endorsed by SEASUN GAMES PTE.
-LTD.
 - All trademarks, copyrights, and other intellectual property related to the original game and its associated franchise belong to their respective owners.
 - This repository does not include any copyrighted game assets, binaries, or master data.
 - Use this software at your own risk.
 The authors assume no responsibility for any damages or legal consequences resulting from its use.